alexandreborges/malwoverview/README.md

 ![Alt text](malwoverview1_1.jpg?raw=true "Title")

-version 1.2c (Gaps in the VT output at image above are because public VT API key, which allows only 4 searches per second).
+(Gaps in the VT output at image above are because public VT API key, which allows only 4 searches per second).